gvwilson/change/finishing/index.md

 ## The 'P' Word

 -   "Politics" shouldn't be a dirty word
-    -   "We are all marching together toward a glorious future" is untrue
+    -   Wrong: "We are all marching together toward a glorious future"
-    -   "We're all duplicitous, self-serving bastards" is also untrue
+    -   Also wrong: "We're all duplicitous, self-serving bastards"
-    -   "We have the same facts, but we interpret or weigh them differently" is usually more accurate
+    -   Reality: "We have the same facts, but we interpret or weigh them differently"
 -   Politics is how we make decisions in groups in the absence of agreement on goals [[Wendorff2022](b:Wendorff2022)]
     -   Explaining things yet again to people who disagree with us isn't going to change their minds
     -   And compromise isn't always possible